system-zero/system-zero/README.md

    state: rather stable

    maybe_crashed:
      under circumstances with a series of undo/redos
-       reproducible: a bit hard, as it does not happens on continuously undos/redos (without to change the cursor on different line between the two calls, and without to insert new lines).
+       reproducible: a bit hard, as it does not happens on continuously undos/redos and without to change the cursor on different line between the two calls, and without to insert new lines

        cause:  For certain it is the jump code that calculates wrong the line numbers.

-      state: good to fix, but this is not my style to work, so it doesn't happens.
+       state: This is good to fix, but since this is not my style to work on an editor, it doesn't happen in the workflow, there is an inclination to devote time.

      under circumstances when writting with characters > ASCII_RANGE
        reproducible: needs some time but possible.
 Write some greek and make various moves like backspace/delete.

        cause: easy (wrong calculation, when going [for|back]ward)
        state: very good to fix as it is annoying, but need to have time and will

   - a [terminal multiplexer] (https://en.wikipedia.org/wiki/Terminal_multiplexer) [with window managment and [dea]ttach capabilities](data/docs/v.md) calles as: